pconde705/ShoutOuts/README.md

 ## Introduction

-In [WellSpring](https://wellspring-pconde705.herokuapp.com) users can sign up for an account, which allows them to create and back any project of their choice.
-To back a project they can either type in an amount of their choice or they can choose a fixed amount pledge that comes with a reward that the project creator has specified.
+In [ShoutOuts](https://shoutouts-pconde705.herokuapp.com) users can sign up for an account with their school email, which allows them to navigate their school specific ShoutOut page.
+There, they can write or read posts written by other students.
+Students can like each others posts, and see which posts currently rank as the most popular.
+Each post is in the form of a shoutout to someone or something, so you can navigate between the more positive SO posts, and more negative ASO posts.

 Features:

-* View project feed
+* View ShoutOut feed
-* Navigate feed based on the project category
+* Navigate feed based on different categories
-* View a project individually
-* Monitor the progress of each project as it attempts to reach its funding goals
-* Create projects
-* Create rewards for those projects
+* Flag a ShoutOut for being inappropriate
+* Like a ShoutOut
-* Back a project through a reward or amount of your choice
+* Write a SO or Anti-ShoutOut (ASO)
-* See live stats of projects that become funded
-* Search for any existing project
+* Search for any existing SO by id or content

 ## Project Creation